 by Richard O'Brien

 I climbed to the top of the world And shouted out to the sleeping horizon:

+"Ho, Rosy-Fingered Dawn, Ahoy!
 Come close and warm your frozen children!"

 Richard O'Brien ("Ro") is a graduate of Loyola University with a bachelor's in English.
 They have previously been published by Soul Stoned and are currently working on their second graphic novel.
 They enjoy Jake Gyllenhaal movies, Wolverine comics, and misquoting famous philosophers.

 by Camille Castro